Proactively addressing levee deficiencies to achieve full FEMA accreditation

-To achieve full accreditation, the City must submit documentation showing the levees meet updated federal requirements.
-The City knows some gaps may exist, so we are assisting with the review of available documentation to find these areas relative to accreditation requirements.
-So far, our research has the City already proactively addressing some possible deficiencies by implementing various projects that reduce flood elevations and/or raise levee crest elevations.
+To achieve full accreditation, the city had to submit documentation that showed the levees met updated federal requirements.
+The city knew that gaps were a possibility, so we assisted with the review of available documentation to find these areas relative to accreditation requirements.